Sunday, December 22, 2024

 On the other hand, using flour to thicken stew has its advantages.
 It is a cost-effective and easily accessible option that can be found in most kitchens.
 Additionally, flour creates a smooth and consistent texture in the stew, making it more visually appealing.
 It also has a neutral flavor, which allows the other ingredients in the stew to shine through.
 However, if you are looking for a healthier alternative, there are other thickening agents such as cornstarch or arrowroot powder that can be used instead of flour.

-See also Beef Stew Lidl
+See also How To Make My Beef Stew Thicker

 How to Use Cornstarch to Thicken Your Stew Perfectly